 They referenced Mark Singleton’s book, published in 2010, which suggested that sun salutations were a more modern development dating to the early 1900s with European influences including gymnastics and weight training.
 Mark attributed sun salutations to Krishnamacharya who helped to introduce and popularise yoga in the 1900s, in part by creating and offering practices of sequenced physical poses.

-However, Jesal and Tegal highlight that there are are many aspects of Indian and South Asian culture and religion dating much further back that are similar to sun salutations including traditional Indian wrestling, Bharatnatyam (classical Indian dance), prayer practices, and more more.
+However, Jesal and Tejal highlight that there are are many aspects of Indian and South Asian culture and religion dating much further back that are similar to sun salutations including traditional Indian wrestling, Bharatnatyam (classical Indian dance), prayer practices, and more more.
 See their resources page for a list of links for examples.

 As they were wrapping up the episode, Tejal said asana (the physical positions of yoga) has always been an evolving practice and “I think it’s a good thing to update asana with the information we have today, just as long as we’re respectful of the roots and context of yoga.”